Easy Homemade Saag Paneer

 How to Make Homemade Paneer

 If your local grocery store doesn’t carry paneer, it’s quite easy to make your own.
-I’ve done this before without any complications, and is usually my top choice.
+If I have the time, this is always my first choice!

-While the link above provides specific details, in short, you’ll want to simmer a half gallon of milk to 200 °F. Once foamy, remove the milk from the heat and add 1/4 cup vinegar.
+I have a whole post on making easy homemade paneer!
+In short, you’ll want to simmer a half gallon of milk at 200 °F. Once foamy, remove the milk from the heat and add 1/4 cup vinegar.

 Easy Paneer Substitute

-Unfortunately, making paneer moves this from a “really quick weeknight option” into a “not really viable for a night I don’t get home from work until 8pm” dinner, since I prefer to press the paneer for longer to get a firmer texture.
+Unfortunately, making paneer moves this from a “really quick weeknight option” into a “need a little more time” dinner, since I prefer to press the paneer for a few hours to get a firmer texture.

-So to speed things up, I’ll share a tip which was once shared with me by an Indian friend: use queso blanco instead.
+So to speed things up, I’ll share a tip that was once shared with me by an Indian friend: use queso blanco instead.

 Common Questions about Homemade Saag Paneer